-Street Parking is only permitted on county-owned and maintained roads.
+Street parking is only permitted on county-owned and maintained roads.
 Due to the narrow nature of our private drives, parked cars are a hazard to their neighbors, delivery drivers and Foundation snowplows.

 Yes.
-For Sale/For Rent signs are allowed on your lot, the sign cannot be larger than 2 square feet and no higher than four feet above grade to the bottom of the sign.
+For Sale/For Rent signs are allowed on your lot, but the sign cannot be larger than 2 square feet and no higher than four feet above grade to the bottom of the sign.

 Foundation staff plows our private drives when snow levels reach 3 inches at Vista Clubhouse.
 It takes roughly 4 hours to plow the entire community.
 Please note that we do not have the ability to salt or sand.
 Please find more info here.

 The Foundation employs off-duty Jefferson County Sheriffs to patrol the Foundation at random times during the week.
 Residents may request up to 52 days of vacation checks or extra patrols per year.
 When a vacation check is requested, a deputy will visit your home on the days noted and make sure all windows and doors are locked, pick up any packages (if requested), and check for suspicious activity.
 Request one here.